Chapter 6

 - Jefferson strongly opposed the bank

 a.
-States' righters feared liberties would be jeopardized by a huge central
+States' righters feared liberties would be jeopardized by

 bank.